KevinAst/feature-u/docs/usage.md

 src/
   app.js              ... launches app using launchApp()

+  aspects/
+    index.js          ... accumulate/promote all Aspect objects (used by the app)

+                      ...
+NOTE: the aspects/ dir can contain local Aspects, however because most Aspects are pulled from external NPM packages, this directory is typically empty!

   features/
-    index.js          ... accumulate/promote all Feature objects (within the app)
+    index.js          ... accumulate/promote all Feature objects (for the entire app)

     featureA/         ... a feature (within the app) actions.js